A4500.00 Non-Discrimination & Harassment

 XV.
 Retaliation

 The College prohibits retaliation against any individual because they have participated in, or declined to participate in, the College’s complaint resolution procedures, or because they have opposed conduct that they reasonably and in good faith believe to be harassing or discriminatory.
 Any retaliatory behavior should be reported to the appropriate Resolution Coordinator.
-A person adjudged to have engaged in retaliatory conduct shall be subject to disciplinary action as otherwise provided by Board Policy.
+A person adjudged to have engaged in retaliatory conduct shall be subject to disciplinary action as otherwise provided by Administrative Policy.

 XVI.
 Amnesty Provision

-misconduct that is revealed in the course of such complaint/investigative process (e.g., underage drinking) except in circumstances where the College reasonably determines that the student’s misconduct was sufficiently egregious to risk the health and/or safety of others.
+A student who in good faith participates in the complaint/investigative process hereunder shall not be removed from an education program or activity or receive a disciplinary sanction for misconduct that is revealed in the course of such complaint/investigative process (e.g., underage drinking) except in circumstances where the College reasonably determines that the student’s misconduct was sufficiently egregious to risk the health and/or safety of others.

 XVII.
 False Accusation